THIS DATE IN HISTORY: July 19

 Irvin is let go by the Canadiens after the 1954-55 season, which ends with a 3-1 loss to the Detroit Red Wings in Game 7 of the Stanley Cup Final.
 He coaches the Blackhawks in 1955-56 before retiring for health reasons.
 Irvin finishes with 691 wins, the most by any NHL coach at the time of his retirement and still seventh on the all-time list.

 1962: Defenseman Craig Muni, a three-time Stanley Cup winner with the Edmonton Oilers, is born in Toronto.
 The Oilers sign Muni as a free agent on Aug.
 18, 1986, after he plays 19 games during four seasons with the Maple Leafs, and he's a member of Edmonton's Cup-winning teams in 1987, 1988 and 1990.
-Muni finishes his NHL career with three more championship rings than playoff goals; he has 17 assists but no goals in 113 Stanley Cup Playoff games, the most games played by any player who doesn't score a goal.
+Muni finishes his NHL career with three more championship rings than playoff goals; he has 17 assists but no goals in 113 Stanley Cup Playoff games, the most postseason games played by any player who doesn't score a goal.

-2011: Goaltender Chris Osgood announces his retirement.
+2011: Goalie Chris Osgood announces his retirement.
 Osgood, who plays 14 of his 17 NHL seasons with the Detroit Red Wings, finishes his career with 401 wins in 744 games, a 2.49 goals-against average and 50 shutouts, 39 with the Red Wings.
-He is a member of three Stanley Cup-winning teams with Detroit and is the No. 1 goaltender in Cup championships in 1998 and 2008, when he has a 1.55 GAA in 19 games.
+He is a member of three Stanley Cup-winning teams with Detroit and is the No. 1 goalie in Cup championships in 1998 and 2008, when he has a 1.55 GAA in 19 games.

 Video: Chris Osgood robs a wide open Amonte's with paddle